 The resolution of a divorce case does not necessarily mean the end of an order of protection.
 Such orders may continue in force for several months or years depending on its terms.
 It is also possible that criminal domestic violence charges may be separately brought against the accused spouse.

 Given the serious consequences of a domestic violence allegation on a divorce–both for the accuser and the accused–it is imperative that each spouse works with an experienced Saratoga County family lawyer.
-If you need advice or assistance, call The Colwell Law Group, LLC, at 518-462-4242 to schedule a no risk consultation with one of our Schenectady County family law attorneys today.
+If you need advice or assistance, call The Colwell Law Group, LLC to schedule a no risk consultation with one of our Schenectady County family law attorneys today.